 Are the people of PNG receptive to the gospel?

-The government is also very open to having foreign religious workers coming into their country.
+The government as a whole is very open to having foreign religious workers coming into their country.
 That attitude towards Christianity is very rare in our world today.
 Open doors and open invitations make PNG an opportune place to see people reached with the truth for the very first time.

 Is there good healthcare in PNG?

-We’ll be trained and equipped to treat most issues that would come up on a day-to-day basis.
-There will also be access to American doctors through email & phone.
+We are able to deal with most of the little issues that would come up on a day-to-day basis.
+For things that we’re unsure about, we are usually able to get access to a couple of American doctors through email & phone.

 In the case of an emergency, we’ll have to travel to Australia for treatment.
-That is realistically a full day’s travel.
+A trip to Australia is realistically a full day (or two) travel.